 building free software from source code on GNU/Linux systems on

-the command line (so at ease with g++
+the command line (so at ease with g++,

 you should have root access to your computer.
 Please